zbuzzeo/Buzz-Word-Bingo/README.md

 - you will not implement a database.

 ## The Specs
-We like RESTful architechure.
+We like RESTful architecture.
 We like CRUD.
 As always, data will be sent to the server as `x-www-form-urlencoded`.

 ### Creating Buzzwords
-This is how your buzzword objects should look like after receiving a `POST` to the uri `/buzzword`
+This is how your buzzword objects should look like after receiving a `POST` to the URI `/buzzword`

 ```javascript
 {